sinoxpk3473-alt/pantheon-trading/README.md

-# 🏛️ PANTHEON PRO - Multi-Agent AI Trading Council
+# 🏛️ PANTHEON - Multi-Agent AI Trading Council

 > **Where Three AI Minds Trade Better Than One**